-In my first year of Uni I attempted to budget but would end up spending more than I had budgeted for each month…Constantly.
+In my first year as a student at Uni I attempted to budget but would end up spending more than I had budgeted for each month…Constantly.
 Seeing the big figures in my bank account got me too excited and led to me getting carried away with many, many, many ASOS orders.
 Thus, leaving me very deep into my overdraft by the beginning of Summer (which thankfully I managed to pay off through a Summer job).

 With Monzo you are able to separate your money in to several different cards (like piggy banks) for different things.
 Personally, I find it best when I create a separate card for each month and put my monthly budget into each one and then extract it when that month arise’s.
 You have to have the self restraint not to take any money out of the other months cards otherwise you may end up overspending and end up struggling in your final month or going into your overdraft.
 In addition, I have a separate card created for my rent which I never touch to ensure that no matter what I will definitely be able to afford to pay rent.

-So… How do you work out your monthly budget???
+So… How do you work out your monthly student budget???

 Your student loan gets spread over the year in 3 instalments.
-There are probably many blog posts out there with different ways of budgeting but I’m just going to share the way that works for me.
+There are probably many blog posts out there with different ways of budgeting but I’m just going to share the way that works for me – my student budget guide.
 I like to focus on one instalment at a time and work out how to spread that amount over the period before you get paid the next one.

 Money Coming In